Barstow, Washington

 Barstow is a census-designated place (CDP) and unincorporated community in Ferry County in the U.S. state of Washington.
 As of the 2010 census it had a population of 59.

 Geography

 Barstow is located in northeastern Ferry County, along U.S. Route 395 on the west side of the Kettle River.
 US 395 leads south 14 mi to Kettle Falls and north 17 mi to the Canadian border at Laurier.

 According to the U.S. Census Bureau, the Barstow CDP has an area of 1.45 sqkm, all of it land.

 Cougar attack

-In 1999, a four-year-old boy was injured in a cougar attack near a house "on U.S. Highway 395 about a mile south of Barstow in Ferry County and about 11 miles northwest of Kettle Falls."
+In 1999, a four-year-old boy was injured in a cougar attack.
+The boy survived the ambush despite suffering a serious neck wound and the cougar was found and put down.
+The event occurred a mile south of Barstow and was the ninth recorded attack by a cougar in Washington state history up to that time.